JohnJB07/File-Fix/README.md

 ## How to use:

-1. Create a folder called __ORGANIZED FILES__ to a
+1. Create a folder called __ORGANIZED FILES__
-2. Configurate the
+2. Configurate the config.json file to add extensions

 *it is advised to follow these rules in order to get the best experience*